Take Me To

 Face-to-Face Experience and Skill Building

-As part of our professional school counseling and clinical mental health counseling programs, students take part in a week-long residency at our beautiful campus on the shores of Storm Lake in Iowa.
-This week of learning is one of the highlights of the program, where you get to know others in your cohort and gain experience working on your skills with your classmates.
+As part of our master’s in school counseling and clinical mental health counseling programs, students take part in a four-day residency at our beautiful campus on the shores of Storm Lake in Iowa.
+This time of learning is one of the highlights of the program, where you get to know others in your cohort and gain experience working on your skills with your classmates.

 Join a Welcoming Community.